LiweiDengDavid/STD2Vformer/README.md

 # 👉Data Preparation

-The Los Angeles traffic speed files (METR-LA), as well as the Los Angeles traffic flow files (PEMS04 and PEMS08), can be accessed and downloaded from [Baidu Yun](https://pan.baidu.com/s/1ShuACUFZGR0EnEkIoYSw-A?pwd=ib60) or [Google Drive](https://drive.google.com/drive/folders/1lcv-QYH7nAk9ciGFOurSam6SJVWaW-lg?usp=sharing).
+The Los Angeles traffic speed files (METR-LA), as well as the Los Angeles traffic flow files (PEMS04, PEMS08 and PEMS-Bay), can be accessed and downloaded from [Baidu Yun](https://pan.baidu.com/s/1ShuACUFZGR0EnEkIoYSw-A?pwd=ib60) or [Google Drive](https://drive.google.com/drive/folders/1lcv-QYH7nAk9ciGFOurSam6SJVWaW-lg?usp=sharing).
 Please place these files in the `datasets/` folder.